9 Afro Dystopian Rap Albums As Dark And Droll As 2019

 I played these two albums incessantly in 2019.
 It felt like an act of resistance.
 It felt necessary to preserve my sanity.
 When everything's confusing, confusion becomes the norm — like facts dismissed as fake news.
 I needed to hear someone acknowledge that the world is woefully out of order and has been for some time now.
 I found peace in the discord.

-A remnant of NY's '90s underground heyday, woods is the son of an English Lit professor in Jamaica and a Zimbabwean father who was part of his country's liberation movement.
+A remnant of NY's '90s underground heyday, woods is the son of an English Lit professor from Jamaica and a Zimbabwean father who was part of his country's liberation movement.
 Though born stateside, he grew up both abroad in Zimbabwe and in Washington, D.C. before eventually moving to New York.
 His ability to see through BS similarly knows no borders.
 Since starting the label Backwoodz Studioz in the early '00s, it has slowly grown it into a stealth collective.
 Together, he and ELUCID form the critically-acclaimed duo Armand Hammer, and woods' solo albums have reached a tipping point.

 Like a house of mirrors, you can get lost in his art.
 Woods personifies paranoia to the point of near-parody.
 And his rhymes read like literature as he constantly switches point of view (first, third, omniscient) while dropping complex webs of references (geopolitical, cultural, biblical) layered with double meaning and subtext.
-"His character boorish / Bravado without the courage / Mar-a-Lago, hollowed amenity / Nutted, disgusted, the nerve to be disgusted," he raps on "Crawlspace" without once paying President Trump the honor of saying his name.
+"His character boorish / Bravado without the courage / Mar-a-Lago hollow the minute he nutted / Disgusted / The nerve to be disgusted," he raps on "Crawlspace" without once paying President Trump the honor of saying his name.
 "This is America," he continues.
 "It's not for the weak of stomach / Waiting on Donald Glover outside the Dakota / I'm at the telly, waitin' for Reagan to show up."

 You've probably heard the claim that hip-hop doesn't make protest anthems anymore.
 But this is 2019, not 1989.
 Woods has no desire to scream "Fight the Power," even though Public Enemy's theme song to Spike Lee's Do The Right Thing was the first hip-hop song that grabbed him after his family moved back to America, as he said in a 2013 interview.